Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 can be found in
 [Designing your own model](#designing-your-own-model)).

-**Comment** Why use active learning, active learning's slow computation on raw images, package uses Norouzaddeh's approach in their paper, it was adapted from the code that they used in their paper so that it can be used outside of an experiment.
-It provides a main script "run_active_learning" for running active learning but it also provides the objects, active_learning_environment, data_set and engine which users can use for building their own image processing model.
-It also uses both timelapse and AL algorithms designed by Google.

 ## Why Use Active Learning?

 Training neural networks to classify images typically require very